CLI Reference

 FlagDescriptionValuesDefault

---profileKiosk profile to reconcile (repeatable)path (repeatable)
+--profileKiosk profile to reconcile (repeatable)repeatable

---all-profilesReconcile all configured profilesbooleanfalse
+--all-profilesReconcile all configured profilestrue, false

---dry-runPreview actions without writing filesbooleanfalse
+--dry-runPreview actions without writing filestrue, false

---yesSkip confirmation promptsbooleanfalse
+--yesSkip confirmation promptstrue, false

 bmux kiosk issue-token